 How do you apply a suite upgrade award?

-Unfortunately there’s no way to apply a suite upgrade award directly, but rather you’ll need to reach out to Hyatt to do so.
+Unfortunately there’s no way to apply a suite upgrade award directly, but rather you’ll need to reach out to Hyatt customer support (rather than the hotel directly) to do so.
 You have a few options for that:

 - Phone up World of Hyatt customer service

 - Contact @HyattConcierge on Twitter

 - If you have a My Hyatt Concierge, they can help you